poppy field

 Where the money raised goes

-Our financial year runs from October to September with the majority of funds raised during the two weeks - Poppy fortnight - prior to Remembrance Sunday so 2014 is our latest campaign year.
+Our fiscal year extends from October to September, with the bulk of our funds being raised during the two weeks leading up to Remembrance Sunday, known as Poppy fortnight; thus, 2014 marks our most recent campaign year.

-This money is used both locally and nationally.
-This year our branch's 8 trained caseworkers helped many people in Northampton and wider afield.
+The funds are allocated for use both locally and nationally.
+This year, our branch's eight trained caseworkers have assisted numerous individuals in Northampton and beyond.

-The county RBL teams spent some £300k in helping our serving personnel, veterans and their dependents.
+The county RBL teams have expended approximately £300k in support of our active service members, veterans, and their families.

 Nationally how we help